 Bring bottled water, snacks, and a bag for your trash.
 Most whale watching tours also offer food and drinks on board, but they don’t know what you like best!

-What to wear really depends on the weather conditions, but a light jacket to break the windchill (or to protect from the sun) is always a good idea.
+What to wear really depends on the weather conditions, but bringing a light jacket to break the wind and/or to protect yourself from the sun is always a good idea.

 If you are prone to seasickness, you can consider taking motion sickness medicine before you get on a whale watching boat.
 Keeping your eyes on the horizon and keeping cool are good strategies to avoid getting seasick, as well as sipping on carbonated beverages or eating products containing ginger.

 Spotting the whales is fun, but can you name what their stunts?
 And do you know how you can recognize individual whales by their looks?
 Read our Humpback Whale 101 to get a solid humpback whale background and to get some facts and trivia to tell your fellow passengers.